-Most people assume that if a product is on the market, it is safe to use.
-Many don’t know that there is little to no government regulations or agencies that monitor what is put into home products.
+Many people assume that if a product is on the market, it is safe to use.
+The problem is, there is little to no government regulations or agencies that monitor what is put into home products.

 Chemicals in the home can put anyone at risk, especially young children whose metabolic rates are higher than adults.
 They require more oxygen as their respiratory rate is three times higher than an adult; therefore, they also ingest three times the toxic vapors.